-Where the Fostering Service is unable to meet the placement needs of a child, the commissioning of placements from independent fostering agencies is managed by the Placements and Commissioning Service.
+Where the Fostering Service is unable to meet the placement needs of a child, the commissioning of placements from independent fostering agencies is managed by the Brokerage Service.

-Complaints/Allegations
+Compliments/Complaints/Allegations

 All Foster Carers and children and young people in care using the Fostering Service are provided with written information about complaints procedures, including contact details if they wish to make a complaint.
 The children's guide - A Helping Hand - Answers to questions you may have about being in care - provides additional information and contacts.
-The practice manager of the Fostering Service, along with the Head of Service for fostering monitors all complaints received in respect of any aspect of the work undertaken by the Fostering Service.
+The practice managers of the Fostering Service will monitor all complaints received in respect of any aspect of the work undertaken by the Fostering Service.